MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ```

-Now we know that when checking for children of an element we must be careful not to get non-element children that appear within a parent element.
+So when checking for children of an element, we must be careful not to get *non-element* children that appear within a parent element.

 ### 2. Comments and whitespaces as children

-`#comment` and *whitespaces* which belong to `#text` are both considered as *nodes* of the DOM tree.
+`#comment` and *whitespaces* belong to `#text` are both considered as the *nodes* of the DOM tree.

 So if we use some of the properties or methods that belong to the [**Node**](https://developer.mozilla.org/en-US/docs/Web/API/Node) interface to get the child elements of a parent element, we might get *comment* and *whitespace* as child elements if there any.